tksgmsy/pxt-BME280_I2C/docs/index.md

 There are other blocks to measure pressure and humidity, additionally to set some functionalities of BME280.
 I recommend you to check the data sheet of BME280 before using those blocks.
 You can find it from the following link.
 https://www.bosch-sensortec.com/bst/products/all_products/bme280

-hope you to enjoy your block coding life! bye!
+Hope you to enjoy your block coding life!
+By the way, this page and cusom package was written by a father of an elementary school boy in Japan for free research on summer vacation. :)